SMTG-Bham/galore/docs/source/tutorials.rst

 `Farahani et al. (2014) <https://doi.org/10.1103/PhysRevB.90.155413>`__
 in order to aid a direct comparison::

-  galore test/SnO2/vasprun.xml.gz --plot -g 0.3 -l 0.3 \
+  galore test/SnO2/vasprun.xml.gz --plot -g 0.3 -l 0.4 \
     --pdos --w XPS --flipx --xmin -2 --xmax 10 \
     --overlay test/SnO2/xps_data.csv  --overlay_offset -4 \
-    --overlay_scale 120 --units ev --ylabel Intensity
+    --overlay_scale 9 --units ev --ylabel Intensity

 (Note that here the shorter alias ``-w`` is used for the XPS weighting.)
-As in the paper, the experimental results have been automatically scaled to the top of the peak.
-The general character and peak positions match well, but the relative peak intensities could be closer; the second peak which aligns with Sn p states is a bit weak and gets lost in the Sn d states.
+The general character and peak positions match well, but the relative peak intensities could be closer; the first peak is very strong even with cross-section weightings applied.
+We can see that the dip in between the second an third main peak corresponds to a crossing point between the contributions of the Sn-s and Sn-d orbitals.

 A slightly more generous assignment of 'p' vs 'd' character by the orbital projection scheme would have made for a better fit!
 The